brown-ccv/ccv-website-hugo/README.md

 ##### The `suggestion` label

-Issues labeled with `suggestion` will be brought up for discussion during triage meetings, unless the suggestion was discussed and approved in the issue's comments.
-If a suggestion is approved, the issue will get the label `next-up` and will be assigned to a member of `website-dev` or `website-content`.
+Issues labeled with `suggestion` will be brought up for discussion during triage meetings.
+If a suggestion is approved, the issue will get the label `next-up` or `fast-track` depending on urgency and will be assigned to a member of `website-dev` or `website-content`.
+Priorities will also be discussed in the triage meetings and will be communicated to the assignee on the issue.
 If the suggestion is declined, a new label `declined` will be added and the issue will be closed.
+Declined suggestions can be brought up for discussion in future meetings.

 #### Submitting a PR